freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/use-recursion-to-create-a-countdown.md

 # --description--

-In a [previous challenge](/learn/javascript-algorithms-and-data-structures/basic-javascript/replace-loops-using-recursion), you learned how to use recursion to replace a `for` loop.
+In a <a href="/learn/javascript-algorithms-and-data-structures/basic-javascript/replace-loops-using-recursion" target="_blank" rel="noopener noreferrer nofollow">previous challenge</a>, you learned how to use recursion to replace a `for` loop.
 Now, let's look at a more complex function that returns an array of consecutive integers starting with `1` through the number passed to the function.

 As mentioned in the previous challenge, there will be a <dfn>base case</dfn>.
 The base case tells the recursive function when it no longer needs to call itself.
 It is a simple case where the return value is already known.
 There will also be a <dfn>recursive call</dfn> which executes the original function with different arguments.
 If the function is written correctly, eventually the base case will be reached.